$25 purchases 12 meals for individuals who are food insecure and $50 purchases home delivery of a week's worth of food for a senior.

 Lorton Community Action Center (LCAC)

-Founded in 1975, LCAC is a resource for individuals and families facing the prospect of being unable to pay for housing or other necessities either due to an unforeseen live-changing event (such as job loss, medical condition, or death in the family) or as a result of the ongoing disparity between low incomes and a high cost of living.
+Founded in 1975, LCAC is a resource for individuals and families facing the prospect of being unable to pay for housing or other necessities either due to an unforeseen life-changing event (such as job loss, medical condition, or death in the family) or as a result of the large disparity between low incomes and a high cost of living.
 LCAC serves as a community resource in the following ways:

 Healthy Families - Our organization operates the only food bank in southeast Fairfax County and serves 200+ families each week.
 Registered families are eligible to obtain food weekly.
 The program is managed by full-time staff and more than 50 volunteers.
 The food pantry, which currently distributes three days each week and delivers to 36 vulnerable households, obtains food from three primary sources: private donations (individuals, faith groups and community groups), grocery stores, and the Capital Area Food Bank, where LCAC is able to purchase primarily perishables such as meat and vegetables at a discounted rate.
 This program also seeks to provide opportunities for nutrition education for adults and youth.
 Engaging in learning about food, nutrition and exercise can and does change lives, regardless of income.
 This program also serves seasonal food needs through the Thanksgiving and Holiday food programs, paying special attention to the needs of our senior and disabled households offering delivery of food for these programs.

 Sustainability- LCAC offers direct financial assistance to prevent eviction or utility disconnection or for other emergency needs.
 All assistance is provided in the form of a check to a verified utility, rental or medical facility.
 Checks are issued only after verification of need with an outside entity (landlord, local utility, etc.).
 LCAC additionally provides case management, budgeting, clothing, and household items to qualifying families through this program.